betagouv/ai-cli/README.md

   - ARCHITECTURE.md (2 sections added)
   - CODING-STYLE.md (1 section added)
   - OVERVIEW.md (3 sections added)

+# Or if no documentation:
+⚠️ No documentation files found.
+💡 Run /explore-codebase to generate documentation from your codebase.
 ```

 ## 🔧 How It Works